Chords

 AAbandoned it out Gwest

-ASplit up on a dark Gsad night
+ASplit up on dark Gsad night

 Both agDreeing it was best